malmiDEV/Suco/README.md

 ```

 Suco language does not depend on any os like linux or mac.
-But it will change when malmiOS and my own binary format is completed.
+But it will change when malmiOS and my own binary format, linker is completed.